Ever Pass by Manistee, MI? Here’s What You’re Missing

 Once upon a time, Manistee was one of the richest cities in Michigan.

-Home to a number of 1800’s-era lumber barons who kept trying to one-up each other, the city saw the rise of an incredible number of victorian buildings and mansions.
-When fire destroyed 2/3rds of the town in 1871, the wealthy lumber tycoons rebuilt many lost structures using stone and brick in the style of the day.
+Home to a number of 1800s-era lumber barons who kept trying to one-up each other, the city saw the rise of an incredible number of Victorian buildings and mansions.
+When fire destroyed much of the town in 1871, the wealthy lumber tycoons rebuilt many lost structures using stone and brick in the style of the day.

-As you drive or walk the streets of Manistee, you’ll see many of these stately Victorian structures standing today.
+As you travel the streets of Manistee, expect to see many of these stately Victorian structures.

-As it was then, today downtown Manistee’s shopping district is situated along River Street and runs for several blocks.
+Downtown Manistee’s shopping district sits on River Street and spans several blocks.

-The Manistee River is to the north of River Street, and it’s on this street that you’ll find most of the downtown shops and restaurants.
-Downtown is also home to a stage theatre, a movie theatre, museums, and lodging options.
+The Manistee River runs north of River Street, and it’s on this street that you’ll find most of the downtown shops and restaurants.
+Downtown is also home to a stage theatre, a movie theatre, museums, and lodging.

-You can walk along the river from downtown Manistee all the way to Lake Michigan via the riverwalk (minus the small washed-out portion at the end waiting to be repaired.)
+You can walk along the river from downtown Manistee all the way to Lake Michigan via the riverwalk.

 That’s 1.75-miles one way.